Azure-Samples/container-service-python-manage/README.md

     The [`StorageHelper`](storage_helper.py) class can be used to manage a storage account with a specific name (and create one if it doesn't exist already).

-1. Create an Azure Container Registry.
+1. [ACR] Create an Azure Container Registry.

     An Azure Container Registry is private storage for you or your organization's Docker containers.
     The [`ContainerHelper`](container_helper.py) class creates one for you.

-1. Create a file share and upload ACR credentials into it.
+1. [ACR] Create a file share and upload ACR credentials into it.

     To allow all the VMs in your cluster to access your Docker login credentials, you can put them in a file share in an Azure storage account.